Vyral/base-template/_posts/2018-09-27-sellers-steer-clear-of-these-3-pricing-mistakes.md

 {% include pullquote.html %}

-**2. Pricing the home based on what you need.** Realistically, no one cares if you want to buy a $30,000 using the proceeds from your home sale.
+**2. Pricing the home based on what you need.** Realistically, no one cares if you want to buy a $30,000 boat using the proceeds from your home sale.
 Buyers will only pay what the home is truly worth.

 **3. Pricing based on what your neighbors say.** Your neighbor doesn’t understand your property or market conditions.
 Getting the opinion of a licensed real estate professional is the best way to truly understand your home’s value.